Libonet/DependenViz/README.md

 Link to the [Graphviz installation page](https://graphviz.org/download/)

-To install DependenViz on your system run `cabal install` in the project folder
+To install DependenViz on your system run `cabal install .` in the project folder

-To build it run `cabal build`, then `cabal run`
+To build it run `cabal build`, then `cabal run dependenViz -- [input] (OPTIONS)`

 ## Usage

+dependenViz FILENAME \[-o|--output File] \[-t|--type Extension]

+Available options:
+  FILENAME                 Name of the file to process -o,--output File         Optional name of output file.
+Default (FILENAME) -t,--type Extension      Optional extension of output file.
+Default 'png' -h,--help                Show this help text

 Example input file in the DependenViz language